NikolaySlavev/blockchainOptions/README.md

 **Chainlink Instructions**

 Much easier than dYdX.
+Has a bit more properties like tokenPrice, but they are not that relevant to the actual options operations.
 1. Publish the contract
 2. Login with writer to write the option
+3. Before writing the option make sure that you've given allowance to the option address to transferFrom your underlying ERC20 token
-3. login with buyer to buy the option.
+4. login with buyer to buy the option.
 The id of the option is just its index in the list.
-4. Exercise the option and both writer and buyer will get their funds immediately
+5. Exercise the option and both writer and buyer will get their funds immediately